ccjmne/blog/content/ramblings/the-hidden-value-of-the-job-web-done.md

-Somewhere along the line, **we're 3 month in that 2-week project,** everybody's getting fed up, and the deadline comes looming: we decide to implement only the half that's immediately doable, preserve the work-in-progress somewhere in our VCS of choice (Git, surely), close the remaining tasks as "won't fix" or discard (erm, "retroactively postpone", I mean) them to the infamous backlog, under the "technical debt" label.
+Somewhere along the line, **we're 3 month in that 2-week project,** everybody's getting fed up, and the deadline comes looming: we decide to implement only the half that's immediately doable, preserve the work-in-progress somewhere in our
+<abbr title="Version Control System">`VCS`</abbr> of choice (Git, surely), close
+the remaining tasks as "Won't Fix" or discard (erm, _"retroactively postpone"_, I mean) them to the infamous backlog, under the dreadfully omnipresent "Technical Debt" label.

-We thought we'd be on top of things and could be surfing the wave of due features but ended up submerged under a rip tide of unknown unknowns violently revealing themselves; nobody's happy and we shipped a half-baked product that we now tell the stakeholders was a [perpetual stew](https://en.wikipedia.org/wiki/Perpetual_stew) all along.
+We thought we'd be on top of things and could be surfing the wave of due features, but ended up submerged under a rip tide of unknown unknowns violently revealing themselves; nobody's happy and we shipped a half-baked product that we now tell the stakeholders was a [perpetual stew](https://en.wikipedia.org/wiki/Perpetual_stew) all along.